dawsonloudon/Cordova-Starter/README.md

 Cordova Starter
 ===========

-Replace the default www folder with this and start building your Cordova/PhoneGap app!
+Replace the default www folder with this and start building your Cordova app!

 Get Started
 ===========